multiscale/ymmsl-python/docs/ymmsl_python.rst

 ------

 The ``model`` section of the yMMSL document describes the simulation model.
-It has the model's name, a list of compute elements, and it describes the conduits between those compute elements.
-Compute elements are submodels, scale bridges, proxies, and any other program that makes up the coupled simulation.
+It has the model's name, a list of simulation components, and it describes the conduits between those components.
+(Simulation) components are submodels, scale bridges, mappers, proxies, and any other program that makes up the coupled simulation.
 Conduits are the wires between them that are used to exchange messages.

 The ``model`` section is represented in Python by the :class:`ymmsl.Model` class.
-It has attributes ``name``, ``compute_elements`` and ``conduits`` corresponding to those sections in the file.
+It has attributes ``name``, ``components`` and ``conduits`` corresponding to those sections in the file.
 Attribute `name` is an :class:`ymmsl.Identifier` object.